Skip to content

 }

-Shopify Customer Event
+Shopify Customer Event:

 POST api.postpilot.com/v1/{connection_id}/shopify_customer_event